legelff/ProjectActifuse/README.md

 # Project Actifuse
-A project that focuses on making sure the user can have fun by generating activities based on filters or completely random.
+A project that focuses on ensuring the user can have fun by generating activities based on filters or completely random.
-The activities are stored in the history where the user can favorite, mark as completed and remove activities.
+The activities are stored in the history where the user can favorite, mark as completed, and remove activities.
-Keeping good UI in mind, Actifuse has been built to provide a pleasant and seamless experience by using boredapi (currently offline) to generate activities.
+Keeping good UI in mind, Actifuse has been built to provide a pleasant and seamless experience by using BoredAPI to generate activities.

 ## Version
 Pre-release out now!